zamrokk/JavaCDDDocumentation/README.md

 There are two Junit test cases on it.
 Nice test case should always execute the contract but not increment the client’s account.
-Fairbanks should increment (as it is very cold there!)
+Alaska should increment (as it is very cold there!)

 Logs and Eclipse debug mode should be enough for you to check if the redeem amount has changed.